 - Customer may perceive the transactions as less transparent.

 - May be used by a "front" company or unknown third party.

 Banks should establish BSA/AML monitoring, identification, and reporting for unusual and suspicious activities occurring through e-banking systems.
-Useful MIS for detecting unusual activity in higher-risk accounts include ATM activity reports, funds transfer reports, new account activity reports, change of Internet address reports, Internet Protocol (IP) address reports, and reports to identify related or linked accounts (e.g., common addresses, phone numbers, e-mail addresses, and tax identification numbers).
+Useful MIS for detecting unusual activity in higher-risk accounts include ATM activity reports, funds transfer reports, new account activity reports, change of Internet address reports, Internet Protocol (IP) address reports, and reports to identify related or linked accounts (e.g., common addresses, phone numbers, e-mail addresses, and taxpayer identification numbers).
 In determining the level of monitoring required for an account, banks should include how the account was opened as a factor.
-Banks engaging in transactional Internet banking should have effective and reliable methods to authenticate a customer’s identity when opening accounts online and should establish policies for when a customer should be required to open accounts on a face-to-face basis.175 Banks may also institute other controls, such as establishing transaction dollar limits for large items that require manual intervention to exceed the preset limit.
+Banks engaging in transactional Internet banking should have effective and reliable methods to authenticate a customer’s identity when opening accounts online and should establish policies for when a customer should be required to open accounts on a face-to-face basis.198For additional information, refer to Authentication in an Internet Banking Environment issued by the FFIEC, October 13, 2005.
+Banks may also institute other controls, such as establishing transaction dollar limits for large items that require manual intervention to exceed the preset limit.

 Remote Deposit Capture